 (The name Triple Echo refers to a novella written by H. E. Bates.
 For more on the novella, and the movie made from the book, see Triple Echo.)

-Trans Ottawa is still very much Ottawa based and I welcome your local story ideas or opinions.
+Trans Ottawa is still Ottawa based, however, and I welcome your story ideas or opinions.
 I’d also be pleased to publicize your event or business.
 This is not my vanity project, but rather an attempt to further the interests of the trans community in Ottawa.
 We’re stronger together.